FaithLens: Detecting and Explaining Faithfulness Hallucination: Introduction

-We evaluate the effectiveness of our proposed FaithLens on 12 diverse faithfulness hallucination detection tasks from LLM-AggreFact \citep{tang-etal-2024-minicheck} and HoVer \citep{jiang-etal-2020-hover}.
-Experiments show that our 8B-parameter FaithLens achieves state-of-the-art performance, even surpassing advanced LLMs such as GPT-4.1 and o3 \citep{jaech2024openai} with much lower cost.
-Also, FaithLens can offer high-quality explanations that are informative and coherent, providing users with a clear understanding of why a claim is considered hallucinated.
+We evaluate the effectiveness of our FaithLens on 12 diverse faithfulness hallucination detection tasks from LLM-AggreFact \citep{tang-etal-2024-minicheck} and HoVer \citep{jiang-etal-2020-hover}.
+Experiments show that 8B-parameter FaithLens achieves state-of-the-art performance, even surpassing advanced LLMs such as GPT-5.2 \citep{gpt-5-2} and o3 \citep{jaech2024openai} with much lower cost.
+Also, FaithLens can offer informative and coherent explanations, providing users with a clear understanding of why a claim is considered hallucinated.